 What to Look for in a Spotting Scope?

 Many times you will find budget spotting scope that have a short and precise eye relief.
 This can be acceptable for some spotters, but most fill find short eye relief to be a hinderance.
 Keeping your head close to the scope and in a precise point for long periods of time can cause undue fatigue and make your time under the scope shorter and less enjoyable.

 Maximum magnification is not always the answer for any given situation.
 High magnification in cheap scopes can amplify the shortcomings in that come with those devices.
 Before choosing the most powerful scope in your budget, determine how much magnification you really need before you start shopping.
 If you are using your spotting scope for hunting in heavily forested areas, you will likely be more satisfied with a 20x spotting scope that has excellent lens coatings in a compact size than a budget 50x scope.

 An excellent scope with quality components can be rendered useless if the tripod is not up to the job.
 Ensure that your tripod is sturdy, does not amplify vibrations, and is tall enough for your application.
 How smooth a tripod rotates can be very important too; a cheap tripod might have a rubber band effect which can make it frustrating when you are trying to zero in on a small target at maximum magnification.

-Our Reviews of the Best Spotting Scopes on the Market
+Best Spotting Scopes on the Market Review

 Best Value Spotting Scopes for the Money